 The process of stuffing and then roasting apples in the oven couldn’t be easier:

-2. Core and Stuff the Apples – Core the apples, making sure that you don’t cut all the way through the base (see above).
-Next, arrange the apples in a casserole dish, and divide the cinnamon filling between the apples.
-Top each one with butter and sprinkle on the walnuts.
+• Core and Stuff the Apples – Core the apples, making sure that you don’t cut all the way through the base (see above).
+Next, arrange the apples in a 9×13 casserole dish, and spoon the cinnamon filling between the apples.
+Top each one with a pat of butter and sprinkle on the walnuts if using.

-3. Add water – pour 1 cup of hot water into the bottom of the dish.
+• Add water – pour 1 cup of hot water into the bottom of the baking dish.
+If you have it on hand, you can substitute water with apple cider or apple juice.

-4. Bake until the apples are softened, but not mushy.
+• Bake until the apples are softened and tender, but not mushy.
 Mine usually take about 45 minutes to an hour at 375ºF.

 Photo collage showing how to make stuffed baked apples.

-Pro Tip: Bake the apples in a casserole dish that is large enough to hold the apples without crowding them.
-We use this 9×12 Casserole.
+Don’t overstuff your apples and bake in a casserole dish that is large enough to hold the apples without crowding them.
+For 6 apples, a 9×13 pan is perfect.

 Unbaked apples stuffed with cinnamon sugar filling arranged in a baking dish.